Browse our members' publications

 The conference fee is differentiated according to ASEM membership and geographical location of the participant (see table below):

 The organizational fee will be used to cover the costs of organizing the conference as well as the publication of conference papers, which is planned after the conference takes place.
+The collected conference materials will include papers that have been presented at the conference and accepted for publication up to 20 000 characters in length.
 The conference fee is paid at the time of registration.

 The organizational fee does not include transportation, lodging, food or possible additional services (tours, museums, and so on).
 The organizing committee does not provide lodging for conference participants; however, it will provide information on local options at the request of an accepted participant.

 The organizing committee is open to propositions of material and informational support from interested physical and legal persons.

 Conference address: Stavropol (Russia), North-Caucasus Federal University.

 All inquiries about the conference are directed to: email@example.com.